snltd/SexyMF/README.md

 SexyMF should be compatible with any SunOS system running SMF.
 This includes Sun Solaris 10, Oracle Solaris 11, and Illumos derivatives such as SmartOS and OmniOS.
-Some features dealing with non-global zones may be quicker to appear for Illumos OSes, as they have a more complete interface to SMF, making some things easier to implement.
+Some features dealing with non-global zones may be quicker to appear for Illumos OSes, as they have better capabilities to query services in zones, making some things easier to implement.
 Currently support is equal across all platforms, though different OS configuration is required to achieve it.

+SexyMF is developed and tested with Solaris 11 on x64 hardware, and with OmniOS under VirtualBox.
+It is also frequently tested with Solaris 10 and SmartOS VirtualBoxes, and with Solaris 10 on SPARC hardware.

 ## Operations Which are Not Supported